Call Santa: How to Call Santa Claus for Free

 Catch Santa in my House

-Once the presents are unwrapped and the paper is bunched up and thrown away, blow your kids mind by letting them think you caught Santa in your living room with the help of this app, which lets you upload a photo of your Christmas tree and import a Santa into the scene.
-From a Santa busy at work barreling through his bag for the perfect present, to one of him looking surprised, or another shushing you to keep his secret, this app (out of many like it) offers more "free" Santa's (nine) to add to your creation than its competition, though a 99-cent fee unlocks 14 more.
+Once the presents are unwrapped and the paper is bunched up and thrown away, blow your kids minds by letting them think you caught Santa in your living room with the help of this app, which lets you upload a photo of your Christmas tree, presents piled high around it, and import a Santa into the scene.
+From a Santa busy at work barreling through his bag for the perfect present, to one of him looking surprised, or another shushing you to keep his secret, this app (out of many like it) offers more "free" Santa's (12) to add to your creation than its competition, though a 99-cent fee unlocks 13 more.
 Beware of all the annoying pop-up ads that come with this and other free apps.

 Capture the Magic

 Another photo editing tool to show kids Santa was really here!
 Just like Catch Santa, use this service to essentially Photoshop Santa into your lives.
-Merge a photo of your tree laden with gifts with one of their Santa poses (unloading the bag of gifts, standing, smiling, you get the idea), and then share with kids on the day of Christmas.
+Merge a photo of your tree laden with gifts with one of their Santa poses (unloading the bag of gifts, standing, smiling, you get the idea), and then share with kids on Christmas Day.
 There are a dozen-plus Santa poses from which to choose, as well as a black Santa.
 The price varies.
-Buying a full pack of Santa "stickers," which includes a dozen poses averages $6.99, but the "Original Santa," which includes just five poses is $2.99.
-The "full pack" of 62 Original Santa poses is $8.99, and there are "Reindeer & Sleighs" for just 99 cents.
-Online photos begin at $1.99 for one image.
-By the way, come back to the app for Easter or when that first tooth that is lost.
+While you can get two Santa's free, prices for other options start at 99-cents; a premium upgrade is $4.99 and includes 57 Santas.
+If you create your photo online, prices start at $1.99.
+By the way, come back to the app for Easter or when that first tooth is lost.
 There are Easter Bunny and Tooth Fairy options, too!

 Top image: Catch Santa in my House app screenshot.
 Background photo by JD Hancock via Flickr.
 Unless otherwise noted, all images from the apps.